 Objective: Basic research to help understand the Earth’s atmosphere.

 Our contribution: In 2004, a Lufthansa Airbus A340-600 was fitted with a unique 1.6-tonne measurement container.
-Since then, 50 different trace elements and greenhouse gases, as well as the concentration and spatial distribution of aerosols, have been measured on international routes from Frankfurt.
+Since then, different trace elements and greenhouse gases, as well as the concentration and spatial distribution of aerosols, have been measured on international routes.
 In addition to the onboard measurements, 80 air samples are taken each time for further analysis in European laboratories.

 Results: Observation of an annual increase in CO2 levels in the atmosphere.
 New insights into transport processes of polluted air masses as well as cloud formation processes.